brianritchie1312/icat.ansible/README.md

 ##### Or
 If you prefer to use your own playbook, follow steps 1-3 then

-4.Move role to '/etc/ansible/roles/{ROLE NAME}'

-5.Add hostnames to '/etc/ansible/hosts' or add
+4.Move role to `/etc/ansible/roles/{ROLE NAME}` or add this to your `/etc/ansible/ansible.cfg` file

 	[defaults]
 	roles_path={PATH TO DIRECTORY CONTAINING ROLE}

-to '/etc/ansible/ansible.cfg
+5.Add hostnames to `/etc/ansible/hosts' or add them `tests/inventory` and add this the the command line

+	-i tests/inventory

-6.Copy 'tests/test.yml' or the following block into your own yml playbook.
+6.Copy `tests/test.yml` or the following block into your own yml playbook.

     - hosts: localhost # Any hosts added to inventory or ansible hosts file separated by spaces
       roles: